Discovering Predictable Latent Factors for Time Series Forecasting: Experiments

 \subsection{Main Results}

-{\textbf{Long-term series forecasting.}} Table~\ref{tab:main_result2} shows the comparison results of the proposed and the commonly used methods on 6 long-term series forecasting datasets.
-From the tables, our method achieves the best or the second best performances among the existing methods on all the datasets.
-We can observe that the proposed method especially outperforms the state-of-the-art on ETTm$_2$, Exchange, and ILI which are relatively small-scale datasets with less than one million observation data each (the other 3 datasets contains more data than one million) and fewer variables at each time steps (7 or 8 variables).
-It validates that our method can deal well with more realistic situations, i.e., not available to sufficient information.
-When going deeper into the results, we can find that the MAE scores are not always better than other methods compared to the MSE scores on the first 5 datasets, where most MAE scores are lower than 0.5.
-It can be caused by the reason that the method performs much better on relatively hard-to-predict samples (i.e., with larger error scores than 0.5) but slightly worse on some easy-to-predict samples (i.e., with lower error scores than 0.5).
-Or another reason could be the number of easy-to-predict samples with lower error scores is much less than hard-to-predict samples with higher error scores, because it needs more accurate predictions on easy-to-predict samples to lower the scores caused by the relatively inaccurate predictions of hard-to-predict ones.
-Our method is probably because of the former reason as can be observed from that it outperforms other methods on the ILI dataset with more hard-to-predict samples but the superiority is not obvious on relatively easy-to-predict datasets, i.e., ECL and Weather.
+{\textbf{Long-term series forecasting.}} Table~\ref{tab:main_result2} presents the comparison of the proposed approach with related methods on 6 long-term series forecasting datasets.
+Our method achieves the best or the second-best performance among existing methods across all datasets.
+Notably, our method substantially outperforms the state-of-the-art on ETTm$_2$, Exchange, and ILI, which are relatively small-scale datasets containing fewer than one million observation data points and a small number of variables per time step (typically 7 or 8). { Our method also outperforms the method of repeating the last values in the look-back windows according to the results as demonstrated in \cite{DBLP:conf/aaai/ZengCZ023}, which indicates that the mechanism of our method is unprecedented among all the existing financial models for the exchange rate prediction.
+We show that our method can actually capture information from the long-term observations rather than simply repeating or ``guessing'' the prediction from the latest observations in Subsection~\ref{subsec:computeeff}. } It validates that our method can handle more realistic scenarios, even with limited available information.
+When going deeper into the results, we can find that the MAE scores are not always better than other methods on several datasets, where most MAE scores are lower than 0.5.
+There are plausible explanations for this phenomenon.
+One potential explanation is that our method excels at predicting relatively challenging samples (i.e., those with larger error scores exceeding 0.5) but slightly worse on some easily predictable samples (i.e., those with error scores below 0.5).
+Alternatively, it might be attributed to the fact that there are fewer easy-to-predict samples with lower error scores than there are hard-to-predict samples with higher error scores.
+Achieving more precise predictions on the easy-to-predict samples is required to offset the impact of relatively inaccurate predictions on the hard-to-predict ones.
+Our method's performance appears to align more with the former reason, as evidenced by its superior performance on ILI, which is rich in hard-to-predict samples, and its less ideal performance on relatively easy-to-predict datasets, i.e., ECL and Weather.